 There are, on average, three-four coffee shops per block in Kosovo, making it convenient to stop by on a busy day of sightseeing.
 Megi being from Albania, was not surprised to see the number of people spending time at coffee shops.
 However, after living in the U.S. for a while, she noted a big cultural difference.
 In Kosovo, people start their day by going to a coffee shop to meet a couple of friends or their significant others and will spend 1-2 hours there.
 It’s not just about getting caffeinated; it’s about the routine of “enjoying” coffee, Dressing up nice, sharing a story or two, and, well, you are in Europe, smoking a cigarette too.

 Kosovar’s favorite coffee is a macchiato, an espresso shot mixed with boiled foamy milk.
-The coffee size is much smaller than what we traditionally see in the U.S. In Kosovo; coffee is served in small espresso cups, similar to much of Europe.
+The coffee size is much smaller than what we traditionally see in the U.S. In Kosovo, coffee is served in small espresso cups, similar to much of Europe.
 Megi has lived in Albania for 19 years, traveled throughout Europe (including Italy), and has been a coffee drinker for over eight years.
 She can confidentially say that Kosovo’s coffee is one of the best coffees she has ever had.
 Their macchiato is creamy, the coffee tastes strong, and the aroma is of freshly roasted coffee beans.
-The amazing coffee taste and the bean strength make up for the small cup size.
+The fantastic coffee taste and the bean strength make up for the small cup size.
 One shot will be plenty to provide the energy needed to get going for the whole day.

 Our preferred coffee shop

 Our favorite coffee shop in Kosovo was Mon Cheri in Prishtina.
 The contemporary French design, cozy ambiance, and bookshelf in the back made it unique from the other numerous coffee shops.
 We bought a bag of cookies and enjoyed a large Macchiato for a few hours.
-What adds to the pleasure of coffee drinking at Mon Cheri and all the other coffee shops in Kosovo are the real mugs in which the coffee is served.
+What adds to the pleasure of drinking coffee at Mon Cheri and all the other coffee shops in Kosovo are the real mugs in which the coffee is served.
 To-go paper coffee cups are not popular here since most people like to savor their time and relax when enjoying their coffee.

-There are two popular times to get coffee, morning (from 6 am to 11 am) and afternoon (from 5 pm to 8 pm).
+There are two popular times to get coffee, the morning (from 6 am to 11 am) and the afternoon (from 5 pm to 8 pm).
 Just like in most Western Europe countries, it is customary that coffee is consumed with a cookie or croissant, especially in the morning.
 However, some Kosovars think that the excellence of the coffee with anything else will “ruin” the taste.

 Our favorite experiences

-Kosovo is beautiful and has so much to offer, whether you’re looking for a city vibe or steep hiking mountains.
+Kosovo is beautiful and has much to offer, whether you’re looking for a city vibe or steep hiking mountains.
 Some of our favorites and we feel are must-do activities were:

-- Prishtina: All the traditional local restaurants we ate at we thoroughly enjoyed.
+- Prishtina: All the traditional local restaurants we ate at thoroughly enjoyed.
 We loved the “fli,” “suxhuk,” and our daily macchiato.